 - 4.1 The Competition shall be organized on a flexible regional basis as decided from time to time by MCCA.
-There will be 4 groups of five counties with each county playing 4 fixtures, two home and two away. - 4.2 The 4 group winners shall go forward to the Semi-Finals.
-The pairings for the Semi-Finals will be made by an open draw. - 4.3 All Regional Group matches shall be played on the dates specified by MCCA.
-Matches in the Semi-Finals and Final must be played on the dates scheduled by MCCA. - 4.4 Matches in the Semi-Finals shall have a Reserve date of the following day.
+There will be 4 groups of five counties with each county playing 4 fixtures, two home and two away. - 4.2 The 4 group winners, (who shall receive a home draw,) and the group runners up shall go forward to the Quarter Finals.
+The pairings for both the Quarter Finals and Semi-Finals will be made by an open draw. - 4.3 All Regional Group matches shall be played on the dates specified by MCCA.
+Matches in the Quarter Finals, Semi-Finals and Final must be played on the dates scheduled by MCCA. - 4.4 Matches in the Semi-Finals shall have a Reserve date of the following day.
 A match in these rounds not completed on the first day shall be continued on the reserve day. - 4.5 The home county shall be responsible for the match arrangements and shall retain any gate receipts. - 4.6 The Final shall be played at a neutral venue.
 MCCA shall undertake all arrangements, including financial, for the Final.
 Any gate receipts shall be a matter for agreement between MCCA and the host venue.
 In the case of the Final if no play is possible at the original ground and that ground is not available for a Reserve day MCCA may (but shall not be obliged to) at its discretion re- arrange the match at an alternative venue which may be either at a neutral venue or one within the boundaries of one of the participant Counties.
 All arrangements, including financial, shall be decided by MCCA